Asymptotically Safe Starobinsky Inflation: Explicit beta functions and the UVFP2

 \section{Explicit beta functions and the UVFP2}

-In this section, we present the explicit form of the beta functions (\ref{betas_full}) for the couplings $\widetilde{G}$ and $b$ and comment on the nature of the non-trivial anomalous dimension of $b$ in the UV.
-We will leave a more explicit discussion on its nature to future work \cite{CRS-in-prog}.
+In this section, we present more details about the actual caclulation of the RG flow, from which we derive explicitly the beta functions (\ref{betas_full}) for the couplings $\widetilde{G}$ and $b$ of the Starobinsky action used in this work.
+We will not present explicitly the beta functions associated with the $R^3$ truncation, as that would require a large amount of space.
+However, it is a straightforward task to extract them from the flow equation of Ref. (\cite{Codello:2008vh}).
+We will also comment on the nature of the non-trivial anomalous dimension of $b$ in the UV.
+We leave a more detailed discussion on its nature to future work \cite{CRS-in-prog}.